peacey/split-vpn/README.md

     podman exec -it wireguard wg
     ```

     * No handshake in the above output indicates something is wrong with your wireguard configuration.
+Double check your configuration's Private and Public key and other variables.
     * If you need to bring down the WireGuard tunnel and resume normal Internet access to your forced clients, run the following commands in this folder:

       ```sh